kazurayam/KSReportHtmlToPdfPrinter/docs/index.md

 They would obviously require Katalon Studio GUI to produce a PDF of better layout by just the same operation.
 The would not welcome any custom coding. --- I can not make it.

 Katalon Studio offers user only a limited chance to insert customized processing.
 This case, TestListener’s `@AfterTestSuite`-annotated method.
 When the method is invoked, there is no HTML file in the reportFolder.
 Katalon Studio generates the HTML after the `@AfterTestSuite`-annotated method has finished.
 So users has no chance to inject any processing for the HTML report.
+I would need a new annotation `@AfterReportGeneration` to be supported.
+But it’s not likely.

 I would finish this project as it is now.